2017 Celebration of Community Peacemakers

 In the spirit of community, we will once again offer the option to "Pay It Forward" by purchasing a ticket for someone who may not otherwise be able to attend the Celebration of Community Peacemakers.

 Find event details, ticket prices, and past winners below!

-We are NOW ACCEPTING nominations for youth, adults, and organizations who exemplify peacemaking in our community.
-Nominations are Due on March 31, 2017.
+nominations are now closed for youth, adults, and organizations who exemplify peacemaking in our community.

 Steve Rolland Youth Peacemaker Award

 Steve Rolland was a Duluth police officer, known for his compassion and ability to resolve conflicts by many.
 He was honored as a community peacemaker in the 1996 Celebration of Community Peacemakers.
 You can recognize the work that Rolland did by nominating a youth in the community that you think is creating or building peace in our community.